To help you get off to a great start as a student employee at USC, here’s an overview of the student hire process.

 Onboarding refers to the process through which you are hired as a USC employee and learn how to perform the duties and responsibilities of your new job.
 While each department has a unique onboarding process, all new student employees must complete certain required forms.

-Receiving an undergraduate student job offer may be verbal or in writing depending on the department's process.
+Receiving a student job offer may be verbal or in writing depending on the department's process.
 However, once you are hired into the HR/Payroll system, a system-generated email confirmation including the specifics of the start date, pay rate, hours per week, supervisor, and other pertinent information are sent to your USC email address.
 Be on the lookout for it and complete all required tasks!

 Most students do not require a background screening unless they fall into certain categories: